 - In your imagery, connect your products with their benefits rather than features.
 This will help you broaden the spectrum.

-- Don’t go too far the other way and just fill your store with shots of smiling happy families, remember to also provide value with informative product images.
+- Don’t go too far the other way and just fill your store with shots of smiling happy families: remember to also provide value with informative product images.
 Use the emotive imagery to sell, but don’t forget to inform too.

 - Don’t go for cheesy stock imagery that’s going to be used on thousands of other sites.
+You want pictures that are just as unique as your copywriting.

 People having those “this changed my life” moments with your products?
 Share them!